Alcatraz312/Stellar-Classification/readme.md

 The program uses machine learning technique to classify stellar objects into stars, galaxies and quasars.
 K nearest neighbours classifier is used in this project which classifies between the categories with an accuracy of **95%**.

+The data used in this project consists of 100,000 observations of space taken by the SDSS (Sloan Digital Sky Survey).
+Every observation is described by 17 feature columns and 1 class column which identifies it to be either a star, galaxy or quasar.

 ## Getting Started

 ### Prerequisites